rosenvladimirov/addons/purchase_landed_cost_bg/README.rst

 This module manages your purchase expenses
 ==========================================

+Fixed to work on specific import transactions - vat price, or under defined rules by law.
 The functionality of this module is to provide a way to manage your purchase costs more easily than the official module (*stock_landed_cost*) and allow to distribute them with a lot of methods.